 Blood type chart and how to do blood type test

-Blood typing is one of the cheapest and easiest tests to carry out, yet many people (nearly half of Americans, for instance) do not know their blood type.
+Blood typing is one of the cheapest and easiest tests to carry out.
+However, many people don't know their blood type.
 Are you ready to find out your blood type and check for its compatibility using the blood type chart?

 - The blood type chart is a chart that shows the different blood types and their constituents and helps you understand blood type compatibility.